 We ensure that clinical trials, which are essential for verifying the safety and efficacy of pharmaceuticals under development, are carried out in a highly ethical manner, with particular attention to the rights, safety and welfare of study subjects.
 Clinical trials are a long process.
 We ascertain the true value of a new drug step-by-step by taking all necessary and appropriate procedures that comply with Japan’s "Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices（Pharmaceutical and Medical Device Act）” and other related legislation, as well as the global standards specified based on the spirit of the Declaration of Helsinki.
 In the past, many drug-induced injury cases occurred due to inadequate safety monitoring of pharmaceutical products.
 We regularly provide education on drug-induced injuries to all employees so that they will never forget patients’ pain, the drug-induced toxicity, and the grave responsibility of a pharmaceutical company.

 In order to conduct fair and transparent business activities, we establish a training month for providing e-learning and training in each division every year to provide education thoroughly to all employees concerning the prevention of fraud and corruption.
-To contribute to healthcare and people’s health around the world through continuous new drug R&D and a stable supply of our products, we need to cooperate with research and medical institutions and engage in collaborative activities (support for patient organizations) to help patients overcome disease and pain.
+To contribute to healthcare and people’s health around the world through continuous new drug creation and a stable supply of our products, we need to cooperate with research and medical institutions and engage in collaborative activities (support for patient organizations) to help patients overcome disease and pain.
 To enhance the fairness and transparency of these cooperation and collaborative activities, it is important to ensure transparent relationships with our partners.
 We therefore disclose information on the costs of our assistance to medical institutions and patient organizations in accordance with our transparency guidelines, which were developed in line with the relevant guidelines of the Japan Pharmaceutical Manufacturers Association (JPMA).

-Regarding tax compliance, we have established the ONO Pharmaceutical Global Tax Policy, in strict accordance with which all tax-related activities are undertaken under the responsibility of the director in charge of compliance, namely the Corporate Executive Officer/Executive Director of the Corporate Strategy & Planning Division.
+Regarding tax compliance, we have established the ONO Pharmaceutical Global Tax Policy, in strict accordance with which all tax-related management are undertaken under the responsibility of the director in charge of compliance, namely the Corporate Senior Executive Officer/Executive Director of the Corporate Strategy & Planning Division.
 For details, refer to the ONO Pharmaceutical Global Tax Policy below.

 Amid a globally mounting interest in compliance with laws governing unfair and corrupt practices, we established the ONO Pharmaceutical Global Anti-Bribery and Corruption Policy and the Regulations on Bribery Prevention in 2017 to clearly define and state our company’s stance and system in preventing bribery and corruption.
 We endeavor to ensure strict implementation of the policy and regulations.
 Furthermore, we support Transparency International’s Business Principles for Countering Bribery, an international anti-bribery standard.